HungryHowies/Zitadel-with-Opensearch-SSO/README.md

 * Opensearch-2.11.1
 * Zitadel-v2.44.2

-To use SAML for authentication, configurations are needed in the **authc** section of config/opensearch-security/config.yml.
+To use SAML for authentication, configurations are needed in the **authc** section of this file  /config/opensearch-security/config.yml.
 SAML works solely on the HTTP layer, you do not need any authentication_backend and can set it to noop.
 Place all SAML-specific configuration options in config.yml file, under the section of the SAML HTTP authenticator.
 Ensure the order number is correct.
-In the example below the ORDER is set to 1.
-This is a basic configuration to start SSO with Opensearch && Zitadel using SAML application.
+In the example below the ORDER is set to 1 and basic_internal_auth_domain is set to "0".

 NOTE: The Security plugin can read IdP metadata either from a URL or a file.
 In this example Im using URL.